teson2000/REST-x/README.md

 ### Casing
 The API should use the **camel_casing** for resources its attribues.
 Period.
-* More universal than PascalCasing
+* More universal (java, python etc) than camelCasing or PascalCasing
-* Allows for API-arguments using UPPERCASE-arguments
+* Allows for safe API-arguments using UPPERCASE-arguments
 * Improved readability (i_max vs IMax)

-For intents (verbs) on resources or collections, camelCasing shoud be used to accentuate the method/intent.
+For intents (verbs) on resources or collections, camelCasing *shoud* be used to accentuate the method/intent.

-     /customers/346/doConvertToPartner
+     POST /customers/346/convertToPartner

-For API arguments, such as COUNT or PAGE, UPPER_KEBAB_CASE should be used.
+For API arguments, such as COUNT or PAGE, UPPER_SNAKE_CASE should be used.

      /customers?PAGE=4&COUNT=50